hyweljohnllewellyn/hywelme/_posts/2016-02-05-free-disk-space-on-digital-ocean-droplet-by-removing-unused-ubuntu-versions.md

 sudo apt-get remove linux-image-3.13.0-32-generic

 ###Delete old Kernels using sudo apt-get autoremove
 The above method though good, still did not remove all the redundant packages and dependencies.
+It would also be slow and tedious.

-Further reading, I foun the following useful link: [RemoveOldKernels](https://help.ubuntu.com/community/Lubuntu/Documentation/RemoveOldKernels).
+Further reading, I found the following useful link: [RemoveOldKernels](https://help.ubuntu.com/community/Lubuntu/Documentation/RemoveOldKernels).

 Simply  using sudo apt-get autoremove according to this link: